emcode25/Nova-Engine/README.md

 ## To Do

+- Add custom texture support
+- Add texture component for objects

 ## Issues

 - Rotation of objects is broken
 - Editor camera stutters when recapturing mouse
+- Camera roll does not work

 ## Contributing